 Stepping into a mature madaké bamboo grove is like entering another universe.
 You feel dwarfed by towering bamboo giants.
 A bamboo grove is a testament to the resilience of life on earth.
 It becomes apparent upon seeing the bamboo grove that the shakuhachi truly embodies the simplicity and versatility of bamboo.
 The shakuhachi is held upright with root facing downward which shows us how bamboo grows out in nature.
 We, also being a part of nature, utilize the bamboo which, with no small amount of work, provides us with shakuhachi.

 Phyllostachys bambusoides, commonly called madaké and giant Japanese timber bamboo, is a bamboo species in the genus Phyllostachys.
 Madaké bamboo has become identified in use and name with Japan even though it originally came from mainland China and Korea.
 Madaké all over the world has the same DNA because bamboo reproduces Asexually directly from the roots or rhizomes.
-However, growing conditions such as the soil, lay of the land, exposure to sunlight, climate and micro-climate have a big effect on how bamboo, including madaké, will grow.
+However, growing conditions such as the soil, lay of the land, exposure to sunlight, climate and micro-climate have a big effect on how bamboo will grow.
 Only new shoots provide a 100% positive ID when expertly examined in the spring.
-While madaké bamboo can grow in a wide variety of climates it grows best for shakuhachi in areas such as The South Eastern US.
-These places share similar climates with parts of Japan.
+While madaké bamboo can grow in a wide variety of climates it grows best for shakuhachi in areas such as Central to Southern Japan and the US South Eastern States.

 Harvesting Japanese madaké bamboo for shakuhachi